 What should I be looking for in a counsellor?

-There are currently no laws in place stipulating what training and qualifications a counsellor must have to help autistic people.
-However, NICE has developed a set of guidelines that provide advice about the recommended approaches.
+There are currently no laws in place around the training a counsellor needs to help autistic people.
+However, NICE has developed a set of guidelines with advice about the recommended support.

-In terms of psychological support, NICE recommend cognitive behavioural therapy and/or behavioural therapy.
+NICE recommend cognitive and/or behavioural therapy, adapted for autistic individuals.
 To help manage symptoms such as anxiety and/or repetitive thoughts, medication may also be offered.
-The guidelines also list various therapies and treatments that should not be offered, including chelation therapy.
+The guidelines also list various therapies that should not be offered, including chelation therapy.

-Counsellors supporting autistic people or those with Asperger's syndrome may have to adjust the way they work.
+Counsellors supporting autistic people may have to adjust the way they work.
 For example, including more visual information.
-Therefore, it is advised that you seek a professional who has specific training and experience in working with people within the autistic spectrum.
+Therefore, it is advised that you seek a professional who has specific training and experience in working with autistic people.

 Read the full NICE guidelines: